pencil-code/pencil-code/doc/paper/paper.md

 # Summary

-The Pencil Code is highly modular and can be adapted to a wide range of applications.
+The Pencil Code is a highly modular physics-oriented simulation code that can be adapted to a wide range of applications.
 It is primarily designed to solving partial differential equations (PDEs) of compressible magnetohydrodynamics [@2010ascl.soft10060B], but the framework is general and can also be applied to situations not